Frequently Asked Questions

 Please manage your future responsibly while attending Clarion University of Pennsylvania.
 Choices you make may impact your status as a student as well as future life plans.

-WHAT DOES IT MEAN WHEN A HOLD IS PLACED ON A STUDENT ACCOUNT FROM JUDICIAL & MEDIATION SERVICES?
+WHAT DOES IT MEAN WHEN A HOLD IS PLACED ON A STUDENT ACCOUNT FROM Student conduct?

 Generally, holds are placed on student accounts if they fail to attend hearings, meetings, complete sanctions, or if a hearing would be pending should they return to the university after leaving by choice or if they are placed on a suspension or expulsion.
-Please call the Office of Judicial and Mediation Services at +1 814-393-1918 to find out specifically what you should do to have the hold lifted.
+Please call the Office of Student Conduct & Community Development at +1 814-393-1918 to find out specifically what you should do to have the hold lifted.

 WHAT IS THE DIFFERENCE BETWEEN PROBATION, SUSPENSION, AND EXPULSION?